thestk/stk/doc/README-Win.txt

 PLAY SKINI SCOREFILES IN REALTIME:

-	syntmono Clarinet -or < scores/streetsf.ski
+	demo Clarinet -or < scores/streetsf.ski

 USE TCL/TK GUIs FOR REALTIME CONTROL:

-1. Open a DOS console window and start syntmono (eg. syntmono Clarinet -or -is).
+1. Open a DOS console window and start syntmono (eg. demo Clarinet -or -is).

 2. Double click on a Tcl/Tk file in TCLSpecs (eg. TCLPhys.tcl) from the Windows Explorer to start the GUI.
 Select the "communications" menu item and "Socket" and make the connection.